mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 application bytestream and are then sent through the TCP bytestream.
 TCPLS leverages TLS records in a different way.
-It allows exchanging control and application data inside TLS records with TCPLS frames, forming the basic unit of TCPLS.
+It allows exchanging control and application data inside TLS records with TCPLS frames, forming the basic units of TCPLS.
 A TLS record can be composed of several frames, which cannot span several records.

 TCPLS is not restricted to using a single TCP connection to exchange these